-The workshop on Dependable Solution for Intelligent Electricity Distribution Grid (DSOGRI) will be colocated with the
+The 2nd Workshop on Dependable Solutions for Intelligent Electricity Distribution Grid (DSOGRI) will be colocated with the

-Currently and in the future, electrical distribution grids are required to deliver an efficient and reliable supply of electricity to end users.
-The reliability is challenged by many factors, e.g., the increased penetration of renewable energy resources or equipment wear.
-For this purpose, Distribution System Operators (DSOs) need to implement intelligent solutions capable of guaranteeing a high level of resilience to their systems.
-With communication technology, ICT infrastructures, data collection and management solutions create the basis for obtaining intelligent, reliable and efficient distribution grids.
-Such solution offers functionalities as for example prompt identification and localization of faults and diagnosis.
-Despite these functionalities offers a more effective and successful management of electricity distribution, they also introduce a level of interdependence between the ICT infrastructure and the electricity grid that must be managed.
+Electrical distribution grids are required to deliver an increasingly more efficient and reliable supply of electricity to end users while supporting also a higher penetration of renewable energy resources.
+This increased penetration of renewable energy resources as well as the use of increasingly connected intelligent meters, inverters, electrical vehicle represent a challenge for reliability.
+For this purpose, Distribution System Operators (DSOs) need to implement intelligent solutions capable of guaranteeing a high level of resilience to their systems by offering new functionalities as for example prompt identification and localization of faults and diagnosis.
+Such solutions are based in communication technologies, ICT infrastructures, data collection and management, which create the basis for obtaining intelligent, reliable and efficient distribution grids.
+Despite these functionalities offers a more effective and successful management of electricity distribution, they also introduce a level of interdependence between the ICT infrastructure and the electricity grid, as well as potential cyber-security vulnerabilities, that must be managed.

 The list of relevant topics includes (but is not limited to):

 - Dependable ICT solutions for intelligent electricity distribution grids